lyphtec/idsvr4-node-jwks/README.md

-# Securing a Node API with tokens from IdentityServer4 using JWKS
+# Securing Node APIs with tokens from IdentityServer4 using JWKS

+## Intro

-This quickstart / sample shows how can you secure a Node (Express) API using [IdentityServer4](http://identityserver.io/) as your security token service.
+This quickstart / sample shows how can you secure a Node (Express) API using [IdentityServer4](http://identityserver.io/) as the security token service.
 Specifically, it uses the [JWKS](https://auth0.com/docs/jwks) endpoint and RS256 algorithm.

-## Intro

-The [IdentityServer4.Samples](https://github.com/IdentityServer/IdentityServer4.Samples) repo contains a sample NodeJsApi implementation.
-But this sample is pretty basic and uses the [express-oidc-jwks-verify](https://github.com/PDMLab/express-oidc-jwks-verify) module.
-I found that there are some bugs with this module, it's not very robust, and it doesn't emit meaningful error messages.
-It also doesn't scale very well as there is no caching and the fact that it will [write out a "tmp.crt" cert file](https://github.com/PDMLab/express-oidc-jwks-verify/blob/master/index.js#L53) to the local disk.
-So it's not a production quality module to use in Node apps.

-As such, in this sample we will use 2 higher quality modules from [Auth0](https://auth0.com/) to deal with JWTs & JWKS:
+We will use 2 modules from [Auth0](https://auth0.com/) to deal with JWTs & JWKS:

 - [express-jwt](https://github.com/auth0/express-jwt)
 - [jwks-rsa](https://github.com/auth0/node-jwks-rsa)